TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/01_lesson_canada.md

 6. ** Debrief **
     * At this points, students should have between one and three pitches that are well-defined and reasonably well fleshed-out.
 Overnight, students should consider their pitches and rank them in order or which they would most like to pursue as their final project.
         * Make sure students don't just pick the "coolest" sounding idea, but also consider the technical challenges, amount of time available, and their own interest in and willingness to see the project through to completion.
+7. ** User-Centred Research **
+    * After students pick on idea, it's time to conduct some user-centred research to help validate the problem/solution, and get a better understand of user goals and behavior.
+    * Create a short survey (5-6 questions) using Google Forms, or Monkey Survey that can be done with peers or target user group.
+    * The survey questions are intended to help you define requirements for your software solution.
+---

+#### Emphasize with students...

+#### Curriculum Competencies - Understanding Context, Defining, Ideating

+One method of User-Centred Research is to conduct a survey amongst potential users.
+What are some design decisions needed to help scope the requirements of the app you will build?
+Create some survey questions to help you make these decisions!
+A survey can also be done to help validate if a project idea or solution is worth pursuing.
+If this is the case, create some questions to see if your app idea is something that might be helpful.

+---

 ## Accommodation/Differentiation
 * If students are having difficulty coming up with project ideas, encourage them to think about existing software.
 While simply recreating an existing app should be a last resort, thinking about apps they already know can help students come up with functionality they might like to include.
 * If your class is fairly self-sufficient and mature, you can consider allowing students to "borrow" an idea from a classmate if they find one they like better than any of their own.
 Make sure the person who had the idea is OK with it being borrowed, and emphasize that the students must each build their own version.